digiblurDIY/Website/blog/2021-03-27-how-to-flash-the-wyze-outdoor-plug-esphome-or-tasmota-local-control/index.md

 New to ESPHome?
 Check out some of my previous sensor builds for complete walkthroughs with ESPHome setup and flashing - [Bathroom Sensor](https://youtu.be/mfaC1HZfdUY) or [Multisensor](https://youtu.be/9Yu57vjz7AY)

-If you need help flashing, setting up ESPHome, or anything, feel free to join us in the Discord Chat.  [https://discord.digiblur.com](https://discord.digiblur.com/)
+If you need help flashing, setting up ESPHome, or anything, feel free to join us in the Discord Chat.
+Discord Chat - [https://discord.com/invite/dgRZSw6](https://discord.com/invite/dgRZSw6)

 [Purchase the Wyze Outdoor Plug (Amazon)](https://amzn.to/3ffJTg4)